Bringing the Future into Focus.

-Further, the employment line on the balance sheet is on the rise as the federally mandated minimum wage takes a small step in 2020 on its way to a $15 rate by 2025.
 Making the right investments in human resources is important.
 It’s not all about monetary incentives.
 Focusing on a company culture that aligns with today’s employment goals can help offset these hiring challenges.
 Flexibility, workplace environment, and career opportunity are other aspects of employment that are highly valued.
 If your typical hiring decisions lead to high turnover, it may be time to re-evaluate the qualifications and attributes of the team you are looking for.

 Digital native generations are more likely to unplug and visit a store to discover new merchandise and make a purchase.
 While it may seem ironic, it is logical.
 Social media, while an indispensable part of these generations’ lives, has been linked to rising stress levels.
 The results of overstimulation and digital peer pressure, draw these individuals to crave real human connection.
 There are psychological needs that shopping in a brick and mortar store achieve: socialization, retail therapy, the thrill of the hunt, instant gratification.